pyroll-project/pyroll-docs/docs/core/profiles.md

 ~ Indicates, that the profile has a constriction in its base.
   Corresponds mainly to {py:class}`ConstrictedBoxGroove` and {py:class}`ConstrictedSwedishOvalGroove`.
   Therefore, commonly in combination with `"box"` and `"swedish_oval"`.

+`"upset"`
+~ Indicates, that the profile originates from an upsetting groove and is therefore rotated by 90° with respect to other grooves of this type.
+  See f.e. {py:class}`UpsetOvalGroove` and {py:class}`UpsetBoxGroove`.